across the world

 There’s always a battle with managing cash flow.
 By nature of the business, there are no debtors.
 However, when the gross profit and net profit margins are so tight, and also if there is a bleep in sales for a few months, then cash flow can be really tight.

 Most of the businesses are still using the old way of keeping hard copy invoices and accounting for it.
 Dental businesses are not aware of new accounting technologies available to streamline accounting data entry.
 Apps like receipt bank can capture the details of the invoice and push the invoice to online accounting software like Xero and QuickBooks Online.

 I have noticed, this saves the client at least 12 hours a week and GBP 300 a week, even if the business is doing less than GBP 500k.

 CEO at Crediful | Auditing for RAC Recoverables for Medicare

-Although designed to combat the misuse of the Medicare system, RAC is considered to be controversial.
-The current auditing system that is set up is extremely inefficient, and auditors are required to go from hospital to hospital to request documents so that they can assess improper billing.
+Although may have a design that combat the misuse of the Medicare system, RAC is still controversial.
+The current auditing system is extremely inefficient, and auditors have to go from hospital to hospital to request documents to assess improper billing.

-This creates a large administrative burden on hospitals that need them to face these extra costs until they are compensated by the Federal Government.
+This creates a large administrative burden on hospitals that need them to face these extra costs until they get compensation from the Federal Government.